debianchef/101/uncle_debian_notes_on_foundry.md

 to specifically  call the `test_helloWorld_function` in the `MyHelloWorldTest` contract and display output.

-The test should pass wihout any issues
+The test should pass without any issues

 ![alt text](image-3.png)